What is ketamine therapy?

 What medical conditions can ketamine therapy treat?

-Ketamine therapy has been shown to be beneficial for a variety conditions such as:
+Ketamine therapy has been shown to be beneficial for a variety of conditions such as:

 More research and treatment protocols are underway for these various illnesses.